bennettdiamond/spongebobify/README.md

 1. Download/clone/unzip/extract/copy this very repo you're currently reading about.

-2. Build using bog-standard `cargo build`
+2. Build using bog-standard `cargo build` (you of course have Rust installed, right?!?!)

 3. Run the binary with the flag '--h' to learn the various commands